supercharge/docs/create-and-debug-tests.md

 ### Run Specific Tests
-In large test class you might want to run only a subset of all test cases.
+In a large test class you might want to run only a subset of all test cases.

 Prefix test methods with **`only`** to run only these methods.